 "ELECTRONIC VAPING DEVICE.
 Any electronically or battery powered device designed to simulate the smoking of tobacco, cigarettes, pipes or cigars, that provides a vapor derived from liquid nicotine and/or other substances which is intended to be inhaled by a user thereof.
-The term includes such devices generally manufactured to resemble cigarettes, cigars, pipes or other smoking devices, regardless of the details of the product design, appearance or marketed name, but excludes nebulizers or medical devices designed or prescribed for medical treatment."
+The term includes such devices generally manufactured to resemble cigarettes, cigars, pipes or other smoking devices, regardless of the details of the product design, appearance or marketed name."